YovchoGandjurov/The-Complete-Python-and-PostgreSQL/README.md

 ## About the course

-The course contains 184 lectures in 22 hours video.
+The course contains <b>184 lectures in 22 hours video</b>.
 Below are all sections from the course:
  - Python 101
  - Magic Numbers in Python
  - <a href="https://github.com/YovchoGandjurov/The-Complete-Python-and-PostgreSQL/tree/master/01.Lottery_App" target="_blank">A Lottery app</a>